 Artificial intelligence concept with an artificial hand reaching for a human hand.

-GEO vs SEO: Key Differences and Similarities
+GEO vs SEO: Key Differences and How They Work Together

 Table of Contents

 Understanding GEO vs SEO has become essential for businesses striving for complete online visibility.
 While traditional search still dominates, AI-powered answers are quickly becoming a significant discovery channel—and one that businesses should adapt to.
+According to recent industry analysis, GEO is positioned to create an $80B+ opportunity as AI search grows, with strategies focusing on citation in large language models rather than traditional rankings.

 What is SEO (Search Engine Optimization)?